lit/lit/packages/labs/eleventy-plugin-lit/README.md

 ### Configure mode

-Use the `mode` setting to tell the plugin which mode to user for rendering.
+Use the `mode` setting to tell the plugin which mode to use for rendering.
 The plugin currently supports either `'worker'` or `'vm'`.

 `'worker'` mode (default) utilizes
 [worker threads](https://nodejs.org/api/worker_threads.html#worker-threads)
-to render allowing the lit plugin to render components without modifying any global state, and enables compatibility with Eleventy's `--watch` mode.
+to render components in isolation.

 `'vm'` mode utilizes [`vm.Module`](https://nodejs.org/api/vm.html#class-vmmodule) for context isolation and therefore eleventy _must_ be executed with the